thin-edge/thin-edge.io/GOVERNANCE.md

   Because of this, a github action is installed to lint the licenses of dependencies.
-This action runs as a normal lint (see "evergreen master") and blocks pull requests if dependencies get imported that do not meet a set of rules agreed upon by the project.
+This action runs as a normal lint (see "evergreen master") and blocks pull requests if dependencies get imported that do not meet a set of rules agreed upon by the project maintainers.

 ## Release workflow